Lab Research -

 a.
 Sample Collection: If the blood sample cannot be shipped right away (within 1-

 b.
-Shipping Address:
+Shipping Label

 2. Blood draw expenses.

 The role that environmental factors, heredity, and use of preventives for fleas, ticks, or heartworm might have on the development of SLO is not known.
 BeaCon initiated work on SLO 2008 which has continued to the present.
+The surveys gathering this clinical information have been closed.